Vegardhgr/SimplyType/README.md

 - [ ] Set up docker.
 (Just for fun).

 Internal improvements:
-- [ ] Not have a removed list that contains removed chars.
+- [x] Not have a list that contains removed chars.
 Rather add a boolean to the tuple that states whether the char should be displayed.
 - [ ] Rename box.tsx to typing.tsx.
 Move all logic that is not responsible for rendering the text nor handeling input, out of this component.